cobwebos/docs/articles/azure-stack/azure-stack-manage-storage-accounts.md

    ![](media/azure-stack-manage-storage-accounts/image10.png)

 ## <a name="reclaim"></a>Reclaim capacity
 One of the side effects of having a retention period is that a deleted account continues to consume capacity until it comes out of the retention period.
-As an administrator you may need a way to reclaim the deleted account space even though the retention period has not yet expired.
+As a cloud operator you may need a way to reclaim the deleted account space even though the retention period has not yet expired.

 You can reclaim capacity using either the portal or PowerShell.